 - Monitor networks, video streams, alarm systems, and other critical content on a dynamic central display

 - Create a shared platform where operators can collaborate to accelerate incident response

-- Share critical informaiton with teams and stakeholders across the network
+- Share critical information with teams and stakeholders across the network